poissonconsulting/rpdo/README.md

 Further Information
 -------------------

-For more information see `vignette("rpdo")` and <http://research.jisao.washington.edu/pdo/PDO.latest>.
+For more information install the package and then run `vignette("rpdo")`.

 Installation
 ------------